email: roadarch@outlook.com

 Fort Wayne, IN

-Powers Hamburger Shop was part of a hamburger chain which originated in Dearborn, MI in 1945.
-This location opened in 1940.
-There were two other locations in Fort Wayne built in 1947 and 1983 which are now gone.
-For more, see these websites: 1, 2, and 3. [map]
+Powers Hamburger Shop was part of a hamburger chain which originated in Dearborn, MI in 1935.
+That location closed around 2000 and was demolished.
+This Fort Wayne location opened in 1940.
+There were two other locations in Fort Wayne built in 1947 and 1983 which are gone now.
+In 2024, the sign was restored with LED letters replacing the neon.
+For more, see these websites: 1 and 2. [map]

 La Hacienda Mexican Restaurant